-UI/UX Design Trends in 2022
+UI/UX Design Trends in 2023

-One of the dominant issues for various businesses in 2022 will be the provision of similar user experiences across all the selling and communication channels with the same level of personalization.
-For this, businesses have to consider how to move from a multi-channel to omnichannel approach, creating a client-centric and seamless UX on their online platforms as well as in offline stores.
+One of the dominant issues for various businesses in 2023 will be the provision of similar user experiences across all the selling and communication channels with the same level of personalization.
+For this, businesses have to consider how to move from a multi-channel to an omnichannel approach, creating a client-centric and seamless UX on their online platforms as well as in offline stores.

 Voice User Interface

 Voice User Interface (VUI) allows customers to interact with software programs using speech.
 Although the VUI is used in many apps and gadgets, it was the most widely adopted for creating virtual assistants such as Siri, Google Assistant, and Alexa.
-In 2021, 50% of the US households had voice assistants and the figure is expected to reach 75% by 2025.
+In 2021, 50% of US households had voice assistants and the figure is expected to reach 75% by 2025.
 Therefore, VUI is a familiar technology for many consumers, and it’s becoming more common when companies use it in their apps today.

 VUIs help companies increase customer engagement, providing a hands-free interactive experience.
 For example, Snapchat has added a voice search for filters to apply them over images, Pandora offers its users voice mode to discover new music, and Kia experiments with voice assistants to provide a more pleasant driving experience.

 More and more companies realize the capacity of using VUI for their apps.
-We expect that the implementation of VUI will be one of the prominent UI/UX design trends in mobile app development in 2022.
+We expect that the implementation of VUI will be one of the prominent UI/UX design trends in mobile app development in 2023.

 Seamless and intuitive navigation is essential for any custom web and mobile app today.